CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Registrars.rst

 Registrar administration
 ------------------------

-All Registrar information can be managed via the WebAdmin after login.
+All registrar information can be managed via the WebAdmin after login.

-List all Registrars
+List all registrars
 ^^^^^^^^^^^^^^^^^^^

 Select in the WebAdmin menu: :menuselection:`Registrars --> List`

-Or run on the command line ``sudo fred-admin --registrar_list`` (XML output containing all Registrars' details).
+Or run on the command line ``sudo fred-admin --registrar_list`` (XML output containing all registrars' details).

-View Registrar's details
+View registrar's details
 ^^^^^^^^^^^^^^^^^^^^^^^^

-`List all Registrars`_ or :ref:`search <FRED-Admin-AdminTasks-Search>`
+`List all registrars`_ or :ref:`search <FRED-Admin-AdminTasks-Search>`
-for a Registrar in the WebAdmin and then click on its *handle* to display the details.
+for a registrar in the WebAdmin and then click on its *handle* to display the details.

-Add a Registrar
+Add a registrar
 ^^^^^^^^^^^^^^^
-To add a new Registrar in the WebAdmin, follow this procedure:
+To add a new registrar in the WebAdmin, follow this procedure:

 #.
 Select :menuselection:`Registrars --> Create new` from the menu
    to display the edit form and fill it in: